acmsigsoft/EmpiricalStandards/docs/standards/CaseStudy.md

 ## General Quality Criteria

-Case studies should be evaluated using qualitative validity criteria such as credibility, multivocality, reflexivity, rigor and transferability (see [Glossary](../glossary)).
+Case studies should be evaluated using qualitative validity criteria such as credibility, multivocality, reflexivity, rigor, and transferability (see [Glossary](../glossary)).
 Quantitative quality criteria such as replicability, generalizability and objectivity typically do not apply.